Anna's Museum, a natural history museum in a Brighton shop window

 Anna’s Museum has touched the hearts of many fellow collectors and Brighton and Hove locals so much, that she often receives regular donations, which she adds to her display of treasures alongside hand-written letters from their donors.

-You’ll find Anna’s Museum at 44 Upper North Street, Brighton BN1 3FH.
+Find Anna’s Museum at 44 Upper North Street, Brighton BN1 3FH and read about it in my Secret Brighton guidebook.

 2 Comments